-Last Friday, the President of the United States ordered every federal agency to stop using Anthropic products within six months.
-Defense Secretary Pete Hegseth designated the company a “supply chain risk to national security” — a label normally reserved for foreign adversaries like Huawei or Kaspersky.
+Last Friday, the White House ordered every federal agency to stop using Anthropic products within six months.
+The Defense Secretary designated the company a “supply chain risk to national security” — a label normally reserved for foreign adversaries like Huawei or Kaspersky.

 Anthropic’s crime: they refused to remove two safety guardrails from Claude before deploying it on classified Pentagon networks.
 No AI for mass domestic surveillance of American citizens.
 No fully autonomous weapons without human oversight.